-Managing 9,335 acres of public land in one of the most densely populated counties in the United States is challenging and complex.
-The ability to leverage resources, attract volunteers, supporters, and collaborators is an important tool for the financial sustainability of the Bergen County parks system.
-Using volunteers for park clean up, weeding, and other activities can provide residents a way to give back to their park.
-Community volunteers could augment the current activities of the Rutgers Master Gardeners and the Bergen County Environmental Commission.
-Community volunteerism, in addition to preserving the well-being of the park system, is also an attractive initiative for corporate sponsorship that could offset the cost of the tools and equipment need for stewardship activities.
+^{100.5 2016} Essex County Parks Recurring Expense Survey.
+6/6/2017.
+David Delvecchio, Parks up, weeding, and other activities can provide residents a way to give back to their park.
+Community volunteers could augment the current activities of the Rutgers Master Gardeners and the Bergen County Environmental Community volunteerism, in addition to Commission. preserving the well-being of the park system, is also an attractive initiative for corporate sponsorship that could offset the cost of the tools and equipment need for stewardship activities.
 A defining characteristic of the original Bergen County Parks Commission was the importance of public outreach and the amount of support and cooperation given by elected officials, civic groups, and private individuals.
 These collaborations facilitated acquisition of parkland properties, programming within parks, and support for park infrastructure development.